 - Use a brush to get rid of any extra dirt or anything else adhered to on top of the solar panel.

 - Scrub the solar panel’s surface carefully with a moist cloth and a light detergent (like dish soap).

 - After cleaning the solar panel, use a clean towel to remove any extra detergent and water, leaving the solar panel glossy.

-- Reposition the solar lights to their original position.
+- Reposition the solar lights to their original positions.

 Additionally, a filthy light panel might cause your lights to lose brightness.
-The light is kept safe from the outside world by the protective cover.
+The shielding cover keeps the light safe from the outside world.
 The light panel itself is usually made of glass or plastic.
 Make certain that this protective panel is clean by using the same procedures we discussed before.

-3. Check That Your Batteries Are Correct & There Is No Corrosion
+3. Check That Your Batteries Are Correct and There Is No Corrosion

 Your outdoor solar light works by using a panel and solar battery pack to gather solar energy.
 These little batteries have LED lights (light-emitting diodes).
 Due to aging and environmental factors, solar lights often get dull over time and lose their brightness potential.

 One beginner’s advice is to bring your solar lights inside during the winter.
 Because of the cold, your equipment may break down much faster than the guarantee says it will.
 If you take good care of them, they ought to last you for a very long time.
 By keeping them warm throughout the season when the sun shines less than usual, you can protect your batteries and solar panels.

 Regardless of how to make solar lights brighter, the battery might be the cause of this problem.
 The battery is often rusted or discolored.
 It is essential to have a well-operating battery for the solar panel since the battery is the component of the gadget that is really crucial.